miso8263/PL-LABS/LAB2/lab2/Lab2.md

 Minus (-) has precedence over left shift (<<).
 To have the left shift evaluate first, priority must be enforced using parenthesis.

-When priority is enforced on minus, however, behavior does not change.
+When priority is enforced on minus, however, behaviour does not change.
 This indicates that minus has priority.

 #####(c) Give a BNF grammar for floating point numbers made up of a fraction followed by an optional exponent.